chrisscott/iSpindel-multiservice/DEPLOY-RENDER.md

 This file is git ignored and will not be stored in git but used later when setting up Render.

 ## Create a New Render Web Service
-[Follow the Render docs](https://render.com/docs/web-services#deploying-from-a-git-repository) to create this.
+[Follow the Render docs](https://render.com/docs/web-services#deploying-from-a-git-repository) to create a new web service.

+Accept the defaults except for the **Start Command** which needs to be set to `yarn start`.

 When you get to the end of Step 4, add the following Advanced settings:

 ### Enviroment Variables
 | Key                | Value                             |